Conditions and diseases

 • ACE inhibitors (or sartans)

 The physician will want to investigate whether other arteries in your body are also affected.
-This can be done using a duplex of the cervical vessels and an ultrasound of the abdomen.
-This will allow care professionals to detect arteriosclerosis at other sites and treat it, if necessary.
+This happens with a duplex of the neck vessels and ultrasound imaging of the abdomen.
+This allows us to detect atherosclerosis in other places and treat it if necessary.

 Treatment centres and specialisations